 To address these challenges, Children Believe's carefully designed child sponsorship program identifies and supports orphans and other vulnerable children so they can attend and stay in school.
 We do this by bringing together individual Canadian donors and children in need, working in partnership with local CSOs, school administrations, and community leaders.
 In FY24, with the involvement of 27 local CSOs across 726 communities in Burkina Faso, Ethiopia, Ghana, India, Nicaragua, and Paraguay, 37,161 sponsored children and families directly benefited from our sponsorship program (Chart 18), particularly those in greatest need of child-centred and family-focused community development interventions.
+Sponsorship programs enable families to cover the basic costs of attending school, like school supplies and uniforms.

-CHART 18: Number of enrolled sponsored children who benefited from Children Believe's child-focused, holistic. community-based development programs, disaggregated by county.
+CHART 18: Number of enrolled sponsored children who benefited from Children Believe's child-focused, holistic, community-based development programs, disaggregated by county.